Skip to main content

 Caroline Cartlidge - National Academic Trainee Network Meeting Co-ordinator

-I am a Leeds-based Clinical Research Fellow in Histopathology, focusing on investigating the colorectal cancer immune response using artificial intelligence and the microbiome.
-I will start ACF ST1 Histopathology training in August 2023.
+Hello I'm Caroline, I am a Leeds-based Academic Clinical Fellow in Histopathology.
+My research is focussed on investigating the colorectal cancer immune response using artificial intelligence and the microbiome.

 I graduated from the University of Leeds in 2019 and completed a Medical Sciences with Gastroenterology and Hepatology iBSc at Imperial College London in 2017.
 I completed my Foundation Training around Leeds and gained further exposure to pathology, where I discovered it to be a fantastically diverse and exciting specialty, with wide research and teaching opportunities.

-Steven Nottley - National Academic Trainee Network Meeting Co-ordinator
+Paul Hankinson - National Academic Resident Network Meeting Coordinator

 I’m a current ACFST3 in Histopathology at Leeds, commencing training in Diagnostic Neuropathology from August 2024.
 I studied medicine at Cambridge from 2009-2018, intercalating a BA in neuroscience and a PhD, during which I investigated synaptic mechanisms of cortical network oscillations.
 Throughout my AFP and ACF, I have worked on various more clinical academic projects including the neuroimmunology of traumatic brain injury and COVID-19, classification of meningiomas, and validation of confocal technologies for intraoperative diagnosis.
 My current research is carried out in the group of Professor Sheena Radford, a structural biophysicist at the University of Leeds, investigating the pathophysiology of alpha synuclein amyloid structures; I hope to continue this work alongside my training in Neuropathology.
 I'm also a clinical representative to the management committee of the Leeds Neuropathology Research Tissue Bank, where I review applications for use of surgical tissue in research projects.